Suitsupply

 Suitsupply is a Dutch men's suit and fashion brand founded in 2000 by Fokke de Jong in Amsterdam.

 Suitsupply is a vertically integrated company.
-Suitsupply is a member of the Fair Wear Foundation (FWF) and uses fabrics sourced from Italian mills including Vitale Barberis Canonico and Reda.
+It is a member of the Fair Wear Foundation (FWF) and uses fabrics sourced from Italian mills including Vitale Barberis Canonico and Reda.
 Its suits are made in China.

 History

 Fokke de Jong, the current CEO of the privately held company, ran the company from his dorm room at the University of Amsterdam in 2000.
 Suitsupply's first store outside the Netherlands opened in Antwerp in 2007, and in the same year, a store was opened on Vigo Street, London.

 Suitsupply's headquarters are located in Amsterdam; they also have offices in New York City, Dallas, and Shanghai.
 Suitsupply has an online store and brick-and-mortar stores in countries across Europe, Asia, and the Americas.

 Suitsupply was named among the best new menswear stores by GQ Magazine in 2011.

 In 2020, the turnover decreased by 39% to 205 million euros (compared to 336 million euros in 2019) and incurred a loss of 109.7 million euros (compared to 1.8 million euros loss in 2019).

 Fashion industry writer Tim Gunn named Suitsupply's "impeccable and affordable" suits on a list of '12 things he can't live without' in an interview for Elle Decor.